Heart Disease Risk Factors

 If you’re obese, or if you haven’t been active in the past, start physical activity slowly and build up the intensity over time.

 Doing Physical Activity Regularly

 You don’t have to be an athlete to lower your risk for heart disease.
 People gain some health benefits from as little as 60 minutes of moderate-intensity aerobic activity per week.

-For major health benefits, adults should do at least 150 minutes (2.5 hours) of moderate-intensity aerobic activity or 75 minutes (1 hour and 15 minutes) of vigorous-intensity aerobic activity each week.
+For significant health benefits, adults should do at least 150 minutes (2.5 hours) of moderate-intensity aerobic activity or 75 minutes (1 hour and 15 minutes) of vigorous-intensity aerobic exercise each week.

 Another option is to do a combination of both.
 A general rule is that 2 minutes of moderate-intensity activity counts the same as 1 minute of vigorous-intensity activity.